 As January 1, 1994, came around, the Garden State was prohibited from offering any sports betting products or ways to bet.
 Las Vegas, Nevada was the monopoly in the casino industry, which brought financial struggles for gaming facilities across the United States.
-As part of the failed attempt, Atlantic City was hit the hardest and struggled for many years to come.
+As part of the failed attempt, Atlantic City struggled for many years to come.

 The Uphill Battle to Legalize Sports Betting in the United States

-PASPA has certainly faced a lot of legal disputes over its time of standing tall for over two decades, but this one Supreme Court case had the opportunity to shake up the entire sports betting industry.
-It was known as Murphy v.
-National Collegiate Athletic Association.
+PASPA has certainly faced a lot of legal disputes over its time of standing tall for over two decades.
+However, this one Supreme Court case had the opportunity to shake up the entire sports betting industry.
+It was known as Murphy vs National Collegiate Athletic Association.

 For decades, leagues have reiterated that sports betting would harm the integrity of their sport.
 Immediately professional sports leagues and the NCAA sued the state under PASPA.
 Sports wagering was deemed illegal once again even though the public heavily supported the business venture.

 In 2014, the Governor did not want to give up on the operation.
 He pushed another bill that would decriminalize sports betting in some locations throughout the state.
 The state believed that it did not go against PASPA as its main goal was to decriminalize it.

 Once again, the sports leagues sued the state, and it became a very long legal process.
 Fast forward to May 14, 2018, which was the most important date for the sports betting industry for quite some time.